-It Has Great Customer Support
+Great Customer Support

-That can be something as simple as an online chat with an agent, or (better yet) someone on the phone to help walk you through your problems.
+That can be something as simple as an online chat with an agent or (better yet) someone on the phone to help walk you through your problems.

 Some manufacturers will only have email support.
 It’s not the best, but it’s better than nothing.

 Finally, don’t underestimate the value of an active community.
-Whether that’s a Facebook group, private forum or subReddit, you can find a ton of valuable information to help you get the most out of your Android TV box.
+Whether that’s a Facebook group, private forum, or subReddit, you can find a ton of valuable information to help you get the most out of your Android TV box.

-Support for Lots of Apps & Services
+Support for Apps & Services

-When it comes to streaming devices, you also need to make sure that it’s certified to run the services you want to use.
+When it comes to streaming devices, you also need to make sure that it’s certified to run the streaming services you want to use.

 What does that mean?
 Let’s pick on Netflix.

 Netflix only certifies a handful of devices to run their apps.
 You can get Netflix on most Android boxes, especially following my guide.
 However, you may be limited to standard definition if your device isn’t one of their chosen few.

 That eliminates most of the cheap Android TV boxes you will find.